Roljed/Jenkins-Sandbox/README.md

 # Jenkins Sandbox
 As stated in the `About` section, this is simply a sandbox for my use of Jenkins.

+## Motivation
+Backing up a MySQL database to an AWS S3 bucket via AWS CLI from a remote host that's connected to the MySQL server container.

 ## Setup
 This containes 3 docker containers:
 1. Jenkins, for automation